samiradhikari62/Confidence-booster/README.md

 # Confidence-booster
-A self improvement app with ai exercises to help shy people build confidence and improve eye contact.
+A self improvement app with exercises to help shy people build confidence and improve eye contact.